Skip to Content

 You may update your address, or other contact information, by logging on to your online account and selecting "Edit Personal Info" in the upper right corner.

 Admission by Motion applicants may withdraw their application from their user home page and receive a partial refund if it is withdrawn less than 12 months after filing it.
-There is a $300 nonrefundable administrative processing fee.
-NCBE fees are nonrefundable.
+Please review the fee schedule and filing deadlines.

 You have one year from the date you submitted your application to complete all requirements for admission, including passing the Washington Law Component.
 There are no extensions.